-- 4. Reflect.
+- Record key points said by teacher. - Reduce the important facts and ideas to key words, phrases and questions.
+Summarise. - Recite.
+Use post-it notes to cover definition, formula etc. Cover & recite.
+This will help you remember better. - Reflect.
 Flag with coloured sticky tapes when you have a question, see connections, or sections you need to monitor because you were unsure.
-Reflect and seek clarifications from teachers or peers immediately. - 5.
-Review.
-Use your notes to revise and make reference to the textbooks. - 6.
-Recap.
+Reflect and seek clarifications from teachers or peers immediately. - Review.
+Use your notes to revise and make reference to the textbooks. - Recap.
 Test yourself by trying to answer good questions to spot areas to improve.